joway/node-kfk/README.md

 The high-level node kafka client based on node-rdkafka .

-`KafkaALOConsumer` will monitor your consume callback function execute state and fallback the offset when any error occur .
-If there is any `Error` throwed out in your consumer callback function , it will to been **blocked** on the offset where the error throw .
+`KafkaALOConsumer` will monitor your consume callback function execute state and fallback to the offset when any error occur .
+If there are any `Error` throwed out in your consumer callback function , it will to been **blocked** on the offset where the error throw .
 It guarantee that all messages will been consumed at least once .

-`KafkaAMOConsumer` is a simple consumer which auto commits the offsets .
-It has the better performance than `KafkaALOConsumer`, but not guarantee that all messages will been consumed and one message will be consumed at most once .
+`KafkaAMOConsumer` is a simple consumer and auto commits the offsets when fetched the messsages .
+It has better performance than `KafkaALOConsumer`, but not guarantee that all messages will been consumed.
+In `KafkaALOConsumer `, one message will be consumed at most once .

-Even using `KafkaAMOConsumer` , you can also take some Fault-Tolerance technology such as retry policy to ensure that message will be consumed correctly .
+Even using `KafkaAMOConsumer` , you can also take some Fault-Tolerance technology such as retry policy to ensure that message will be consumed correctly as far as possible .

 If your don't care little messages lose (when disaster occur), we recommend you to use `KafkaAMOConsumer` for better performance .

-Has been tested on:
+The client Has been tested on:

 ```yaml
 - os: linux